Blogs

 ETL is one of the most widely used data management techniques for consolidating data.
 It is a process in which data is extracted from a source system and loaded into a target system after transformation (including data cleansing, aggregation, sorting, etc.).

-Automation integration tools can carry out ETL in two ways:
+Automated data integration tools can carry out ETL in two ways:

-• Real-time ETL: uses CDC (Change Data Capture) to transfer updated data to the target system in real-time.
+• Real-time ETL: uses CDC (change data capture) to transfer updated data to the target system in real-time.

 data consolidation techniques